Great Seal of the Irish Free State: Supersession

 The matrix of the 1925 seal is now on display in the former Collins Barracks.

-The fact that the Free State was a monarchy rather than a republic was politically controversial, and caused the 1922–23 Irish Civil War.
+The fact that the Free State was a monarchy rather than a republic was politically controversial, and caused the 1922–1923 Irish Civil War.
 Although the republicans lost the war, Free State leaders sensitive to the controversy gradually abolished the Governor-General's formal powers, or transferred them elsewhere.
 The Ministers and Secretaries Act 1924 created a separate Executive Council seal, similar to the Great Seal but with added to the inscription.
 When republican Civil War leader Éamon de Valera became President of the Executive Council after the 1932 Irish election, sidelining the Governor-General accelerated, until the Constitution (Amendment No. 27) Act 1936 abolished the office altogether and transferred its remaining functions to the Executive Council.
 Rather than using the internal Great Seal in connection with these functions, the Executive Council seal was used.
 In 1937 de Valera said "I have no idea of what sort of seal that [the internal Great Seal] was.
 As well as I remember, I never saw a document sealed with it."
 The die of the internal Free State seal is now on public display at National Museum of Ireland – Decorative Arts and History in Dublin.

 Ancillary to the abolition of the Governor-Generalship, the Executive Authority (External Relations) Act 1936 continued the use of the External Great Seal by the King.
 The distinction between the two Great Seals was not always clearly understood.
 In 1932, Hugh Kennedy, by then Chief Justice, was under the impression that the internal and external seals were in the custody respectively of the Executive Council and Governor-General.
 The 1937 Constitution of Ireland created the office of President of Ireland, and the Seal of the President was created for the President's formal signature of official documents in the same manner as the internal Free State seal had been used, and having the same design except substituting "Éire" for "Saorstát Éireann", since the constitution had changed the name of the state.
-The text on the reverse of External Great Seal was changed likewise, and the British monarch, George VI, continued to sign diplomatic documents using it.
+The text on the reverse of the External Great Seal was changed likewise, and the British monarch, George VI, continued to sign diplomatic documents using it.
 This dichotomy reflected ambiguity over who was head of state.
 The Republic of Ireland Act 1948 transferred diplomatic functions to the President, rendering the External Great Seal obsolete.